Preparing for the Holistic Review Process

 Holistic Review Questions

-After submitting your application, you will receive an email with instructions on completing the holistic review questions.
-On your checklist in MyNIU you will see a personal statement request which can be completed by submitting your Holistic Review Question responses.
+After submitting your application, you'll receive an email with instructions on completing our holistic review questions.
+On your checklist in MyNIU, you'll see a personal statement request which you must complete by submitting your Holistic Review Question responses.

 We recommend asking someone (teacher, counselor, friend, etc.) to proofread your responses.
 You may also find the following articles helpful: